knaw-huc/hsn-links-import/README.md

 Move XML data to dataxml.
 The archive files has to be in a specific directory structure.
 Every 'collection', birth (BSG), mariage (BSH) and death (BSD), should be in a seperate directory.
 Make a note of the directories.
+Prefered directory structure

 (in my case: `cp -rv  ~/dockerprojecten/hsn-links-import/ingest_cbgxml/dataxml/  ./dataxml`